 The UPWP provides a mechanism for coordinating these activities in the region and is required for all federal funding assistance for transportation planning by the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA).
 This UPWP is published yearly and outlines planning activities and the funding required to undertake these annual efforts.
-Funding is provided by the Federal Highway Administration (FTA), the Federal Transit Administration (FTA), the Federal Transit Administration (FTA), the Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT) and CVTPO local funds.
+Funding is provided by the Federal Highway Administration (FHWA), the Federal Transit

+Administration (FTA), the Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT) and CVTPO local funds.
+The CVTPO program activities are guided by advancing the then 2015, Fixing America's Surface Transportation Act (FAST Act) planning factors to be applied to all aspects of the metropolitan area planning process: